New Lynn League Football Club: 1927, 3rd open team

 In 1927 New Lynn only fielded one team which was in the 3rd open grade.
 Their annual meeting was held at the Billiard Saloon in New Lynn on Wednesday, March 28 at 7:30pm.
 Their secretary was C. Crun.
-On May 11 at the Auckland Rugby League management meeting a sum of £8 was granted to New Lynn club for ground rent.A nearby Glen Eden club also had formed and fielded a team in the same grade.
+On May 11 at the Auckland Rugby League management meeting a sum of £8 was granted to New Lynn club for ground rent.
 The New Lynn side won the grade which was their first ever grade win, lifting the Walker Shield.
 There were almost no results reported during the season so the actual detailed standings are unknown.
 They defeated Athletic on June 11 by 5 points to 0, and then beat Devonport 15-6 on July 23.
 Then they won the championship a week later on July 30 when they drew with Athletic 3-3.
 They had a one point lead over them in the championship and as this was the final round it meant they held on to win the competition.
 For New Lynn Gibson scored their try in the draw which was described as “brilliant” in the Auckland Star.
 The club celebrated the championship win with a smoke concert at Foresters' Hall in late August.

 The Delta Theatre, New Lynn in 1932.

 In October the club held a large ball at the Delta Theatre with 120 couples in attendance and the venue decorated in the club colours of blue and white.
 Music was provided by Al Clark’s orchestra.
 A competition was held for the “most original and prettiest” costumes was held with Oakley Browne the head judge.
 Miss Gladys Edwards and Miss Peggy Harris won the ‘prettiest’ costumes award.
 It was mentioned that the power board switched off the lights near midnight which was “unfortunate”.
 The committee which organised the evening was Mesdames Postelwaight, Bennett, Worms, Campbell and Miss Power.
 Mr. E Bell was the club secretary for the dance.
 During the evening Mr. George Firth was presented with an award for the most consistent player in the third grade team.
 At the very end of the season they held a final event which was a Euchre (cards) and Dance at the Delta Theatre in New Lynn on November 10 at 8pm.